Washington DC Common Core Standards 4th Grade ELA Activities

 Range of Reading and Level of Text Complexity

-5.RL.10.
-By the end of the year, read and comprehend literature, including stories, dramas, and poetry, at the high end of the grades 4-5 text complexity band independently and proficiently.
+4.RL.10.
+By the end of the year, read and comprehend literature, including stories, dramas, and poetry, in the grades 4-5 text complexity band proficiently, with scaffolding as needed at the high end of the range.

 Comprehension and Collaboration

-5.SL.2.
-Summarize a written text read aloud or information presented in diverse media and formats, including visually, quantitatively, and orally.
+4.SL.2.
+Paraphrase portions of a text read aloud or information presented in diverse media and formats, including visually, quantitatively, and orally.

 Production and Distribution of Writing